AxisPhilly/app-template/README.md

 - `www` - The compiled app and associated files

 ### Install Dependencies
-For asset management, templating, building, and testing, we use Node.js and [Grunt](http://www.gruntjs.com).
+For asset management, templating and building, we use Node.js and [Grunt](http://www.gruntjs.com).

 On OSX, you can use Homebrew to install Node: `$ brew install node`